lpninja/lpninja.github.io/README.md

 👋 Hi, I’m @lpninja

-👀 I’m interested in html, CSS, Express, nodeJS, mongoDB, Python and dataloggers on IoT.
+👀 I’m interested in html, CSS, Express, NodeJS, mongoDB, Python and dataloggers on IoT.

-🌱 I’m currently learning nodeJS & mongoDB
+🌱 I’m currently learning NodeJS & mongoDB

 💞️ I’m looking to collaborate on html and blogs

-📫 How to reach me solcrypto at protonmail
+📫 How to reach me at solcrypto at protonmail